liamwh/Veloxide/README.md

 - [ ] Add [OPA](https://www.openpolicyagent.org/) + [Envoy](https://www.envoyproxy.io/) for authorization example
 - [ ] Implement CQRS and the concepts of aggregates, entities, domain events and commands.
-- [ ] Make todo "done" field an enum instead of bool for demonstrative purposes
+- [ ] Make todo "completed" field an enum instead of bool for demonstrative purposes
 - [ ] Add a project model with a has-many relationship to the todo model
 - [ ] Consider adding an ORM such as [SeaORM](https://www.sea-ql.org/SeaORM) or [Diesel](https://docs.rs/diesel/latest/diesel/) for Object Relational Mapping instead of writing raw SQL with sqlx